Mobile SEO and Mobile-First Indexing

 Last updated

-What mobile-first indexing means in practice
+What does mobile-first indexing mean in practice?

 Before mobile-first indexing, Google crawled the desktop version of pages and used that content for ranking.
 A site could have thin content on mobile and rich content on desktop and rank on the basis of the desktop version.